FAQs: COVID-19 (novel coronavirus)

 We are implementing limited reuse of N-95 masks in specific hospital areas.

 Additionally, Michigan Medicine is developing a reprocessing procedure using heat and ultraviolet light for disinfection of N-95 masks that will allow safe prolonged reuse of an N-95 mask by the same health care worker.
 The reprocessing procedure should be used in addition to the practice of extended use and limited reuse of N-95 masks.
-This reprocessing procedure is currently being piloted in select units.

 Q: What is the organization’s supply of N-95s and projected inventory?